SarthakMakhija/tech-lessons-posts/content/en/blog/assertions_crate_in_rust/index.md

 A few things to observe:
 - `MembershipMatcher` implements `Matcher<T>` for any `T` which can be represented as string.
 - We use enum to represent `MembershipMatcher` because it allows logical grouping of matchers and each enum variant can hold its own data.
-- Each arm of the `match` expression returns an instance of `MatcherResult`.
+- Each arm of the `match` expression returns an appropriate instance of `MatcherResult`.
 - We also provide public functions to return appropriate instances of `MembershipMatcher`.
-- `MembershipMatcher` only implements positive assertions, thus taking the duplication out.
-However, we still need to invert matchers.
+- `MembershipMatcher` only implements positive assertions, thus taking the duplication out. *However, we still need to invert matchers.*
-- `MembershipMatcher` also knows about the error messages that should be returned if the assertion using this matcher fails.
+- `MembershipMatcher` also knows about the error messages that should be returned if the assertion(s) using this matcher fails.

 Let's add a few tests.